51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 | UserAgents   | getUserAgents                                        |
 | Iterations   | getIterations                                        |
 | Method       | getMethod                                            |

-[^nb] Note that the native implementations have some additional complexity in their code because of a plan to split Device Detection into 4 separate Engines.
-This is not necessary in new implementations.

 It is essential that the Element Data instance populated by this On-premise Engine is interface compatible with the Element Data